Climate - Sustainability, Consequences and Solutions

 Objectives and Content

-The course aims to provide a fundamental introduction to climate science.
-It will give students an understanding of the underlying processes that govern climate variability across different timescales.
-Furthermore, the course addresses how human-induced emissions affect the climate and identifies the main drivers behind changes in emissions.
-It also provides an overview of international frameworks for climate action, adaptation, and emission reductions.
+This course aims to provide a fundamental introduction to climate science.
+It is designed to give students an understanding of the underlying processes that govern climate variability across different timescales.
+Furthermore, the course examines how various human-induced emissions affect the climate and explores the most important drivers behind climate change.

 Learning Outcomes